attempering/at-engine/README.md

 A brief manual on the configuration file `at.cfg` is included under the [doc](doc) directory.

-## Improvements
+## New features

-Compared with the 2010 paper, the current code brings about a few key improvements on the overall accuracy and performance.
+Compared with the 2010 paper [1], the current code brings about a few key improvements on the overall accuracy and performance.

 * Metropolisation.
 The Langevin equation used in the original